Gekkio/mooneye-gb/docs/accuracy.markdown

 Most of these instructions involve writing a 16-bit register, which could explain the timing.

-### What is the exact timing of CPU servicing an interrupt?

-5 cycles in total involving internal delays and a PC push.
-But when exactly does the push happen?

-*See: tests/intr_timing*

 ## Answered questions

 ### Does BIT b, (HL) take 12 or 16 cycles?